janosgyerik/homepage/_posts/2013-11-10-adding-udev-rules-for-usb-debugging-android-devices.markdown

 $ adb devices
 List of devices attached
 ???????????? no permissions</pre>
-That is, <code>adb logcat</code> was just waiting forever even though my phone was connected, and <code>adb devices</code> was giving permission errors.
-There was no easy answer on stackoverflow, but lots of clumsy ones, suggesting to make the <code>adb</code> binary setuid, or adding udev rules with <code>0666</code> permissions.
+That is, `adb logcat` was just waiting forever even though my phone was connected, and `adb devices` was giving permission errors.
+There was no easy answer on stackoverflow, but lots of clumsy ones, suggesting to make the `adb` binary setuid, or adding udev rules with `0666` permissions.
 I really had to get to the bottom of this myself.

 These are the steps to properly debug, understand and resolve the issue.